 - Website: Ko Mahi’ai Makeke South Maui Ohana Farmers Market Website

-- When: Mondays, Tuesdays, Thursdays, and Fridays from 7am-4pm
+- When: Mondays through Saturday from 7am-4pm

 - Location: 61 S Kihei Rd, Kihei, HI 96753